rabbitmq/rabbitmq-website/site/networking.md

 name rabbit at port 25672
 </pre>

-`epmd` will listen on all interfaces by default.
-It can be limited to a number of interfaces using the `ERL_EPMD_ADDRESS` environment variable.
-The loopback interface will be implicitly added to that list (in other words, `epmd` will always bind to the loopback interface).

-See the [Erlang epmd
-man page](http://www.erlang.org/doc/man/epmd.html) to learn more about `epmd`.

 ### <a id="distribution-port-buffer-limit" class="anchor" href="#distribution-port-buffer-limit">Inter-node Communication Buffer Size Limit</a>

 Inter-node connections use a buffer for data pending to be sent.
 Temporary